 Most new moms stay in the hospital for a few days after delivery.
 Use this time to recover and rest; you’ll be very busy when you go home!
-The pediatrician will look at your baby here to make sure she’s healthy.
+The pediatrician will look at your baby here to make sure they are healthy.
 Ask in the hospital if you have or see any concerns before leaving for home.

 What to watch for when you bring your baby home:

 - Newborns should eat eight to 12 times a day.

 - Even big eaters can lose up to one-tenth of their birth weight during their first five days of life.
 Don’t worry, they'll gain it back by day 10.
 Babies that fall asleep or turn away from the bottle or breast while they feed could experience even greater weight loss.
 If this starts to happen before you baby is back up to birth weight, discuss it with your pediatrician.
 Once babies have gained back their weight, falling asleep or turning away usually means they are full.

 - You should be changing at least four wet diapers a day, and one or more poopy diapers.

 - Your baby’s poop is a mustard-colored mush if you breastfeed.
 Formula-fed poop is yellow or tan.
 It may also look seedy.

 - Newborns sleep for 16 to 17 hours each day, and in the first two weeks after birth may sleep for hours at a stretch.
 Remember to wake your baby during the day to feed, and don’t allow more than 3 hours to go by between feedings.